-Uniprop was founded in Birmingham, Michigan in 1974 as a diversified real estate equity investment firm.
+Uniprop was founded in Birmingham, Michigan in 1974 as a diversified real estate investment and property management firm.
 Initial equity capital was provided by individual “qualified investors”.
 The firm’s first investments were in office buildings, manufactured home communities, and other income producing properties.

-The total portfolio value is approximately $500 million with modest leverage.
+In the subsequent decades, Uniprop diversified.
+Today, property types include Class A general office, medical office, commercial land development, residential land development, and retail.
+The total portfolio value is approximately $300 million with modest leverage.
 The principals maintain a substantial liquid net worth with minimal recourse obligations.
 Recurring property management fees fund all day-to-day operations.
 Thus, the company is not under any pressure to make new investments.
 This strong capital base has positioned Uniprop to take advantage of market opportunities.

 To fund its growth, Uniprop expanded its sources of capital over the years.
-The company was the first to tap the CMBS (Commercial Mortgage Backed Securities) market for mortgages secured by land-lease manufactured home communities.
+The company was the first to tap the CMBS (Commercial Mortgage-Backed Securities) market for mortgages secured by land-lease manufactured home communities.
 Goldman Sachs was the lead underwriter.
-Uniprop currently has a borrowing and depository relationship with Comerica Bank and Bank of America, among others.
+Uniprop currently has a borrowing and depository relationship with Comerica Bank and several other regional and community banks.

 Uniprop continues to focus on its mission statement: “Best Practices, Best in Class.”
-The company focuses on its core operations in order to provide the highest level of customer service at the property level.
-This commitment includes continuous training, updated policy manuals, standard operating procedures, and independent monitoring of performance through objective assessments.
+The company focuses on its core operations to provide the highest level of customer service at the property level.
+This commitment includes continuous training, standard operating procedures, and independent monitoring of performance through objective assessments.

 The current portfolio enjoys above-average rental rates and cash flow.
 While other companies focused on growth, Uniprop maintained a disciplined acquisition plan and emphasized day-to-day operations; it would not overpay for acquisitions.
 It is easy to buy; it is hard to manage.